 44 Name of the lot: LETY FRACCION 3

 Title number: 235635

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 4.9644 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From February 03, 2010 through February 02, 2060

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 380

 Page: 128

 Number: 255

 Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
 Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
 See Note 2.

 Proof of Assessment Works:

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): nces, burdens or contracts in effect, jistered at RPM.
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 45 Name of the lot: MARISELA

 Title number: 213751

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 135.9622 Has.

 Municipality: Guanajuato, Guanajuato

-Life of the concession: From June 15, 2001 through June 14, 2051
+Life of the concession: From June 15, 2001 through Jur ne 14, 2051

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 319

 Page: 166

 Number: 331

-Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
-Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
-See Note 2.
-Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+taxes): as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
 See Note 3.
-There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.
+There are no liens, encumbrances, burdens or contracts in effect registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 46 Name of the lot: EL CHUPIRO

 Title number: 171840

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 13.3873 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From June 15, 1983 through June 14, 2033

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 227

 Page: 161

 Number: 640

 Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
-Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+Regarding the information provided by CMDC, DGM has not issued an official communication requesting the payment of any outstanding mining duties derived from this concession.
 See Note 2.

 Proof of Assessment Works:

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 47 Name of the lot: AMPL.
 DE LA FRAGUA

 Title number: 164851

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 130.8850 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From July 11, 1979 through July 10, 2029

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 217

 Page: 59

 Number: 231

-Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
-Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
-See Note 2. as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-See Note 3.
-There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.
+taxes): as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3. encumbrances, s or contracts in registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):